 There are numerous ways of overcoming your fear.
 They can either be self-practiced or you can seek professional help.

-Here are some practical tips to overcome the fear of public speaking:
+Here are some 30 practical ways to overcome the fear of public speaking:

 1. Recognize your fear